-Are you overwhelmed by the thought of trying to organize a year’s worth of jumbled documents so you can meet the tax deadline?
+Wondering how to organize tax documents to make filling out your returns easier?
 Don’t despair, it’s not as scary as you think.
-Plus, with a very minimum amount of effort, you can get this year’s documents under control, too.
+Plus, with a very minimum amount of effort, you can get a jump-start on incoming documents to make next years’ taxes easier to prepare, too.

 What You’ll Need: